Honeybush tea has a long history of traditional use, but also holds significant future potential.

 * PROJECT NEWS

 The research partners focus on the cultivation and

 processing of honeybush tea to provide scientific evidence that could

 add value to the crop and boost the development of new, value-added

 products for local and international markets.
 The researchers work on

 several topics, including:

-wearing white) and Dr Cecilia Bester (ARC) with the members of Kuyasa Amamfengu
+wearing white) and Dr Cecilia Bester (ARC, on the right) with the members of Kuyasa Amamfengu

 visiting their honeybush plantation.